-On stage playing Angelique, the feisty young Daughter, in an adaptation of Moliere's play, The Hyphochondriac.
+On stage playing Angelique, the feisty young Daughter, in an english language adaptation of Molière's play, The Hyphochondriac.
 A comedic role that suited my capabities well.
 Typical Father trying to marry off his Daughter to someone she does not love and thinking he would win the battle of wits.
 The dialogue with my step mother was particulary sharp and pointed.
 Though I do have to say the enema machine section stole the show for the best laughs.

 Also Costumed Character acting as various characters at Peppa Pig World.
 I enjoy projecting the character I am portraying to the audience through mime, as the characters are not allowed to speak.
 Each character is very different and it is surprisingly hard to ensure the audience is happy with the interpretation of each of their favorite characters.
 Peppa and George all the way to a Starfish.